IRS-Cybersec/ctfdump/IRSInternalCTF/Special Stego Series/Special Stego III - A Child's Drawing Various Solutions.md

 img.save("result.png")
 ```

 A script that compares each pixel side by side (both directions), and sets the pixels that have a difference in any channel value of 1 to RGB(0, 0, 0) (black).
-(Awaiting confirmation) What's interesting about this solution is that it outlines the flag text instead of colouring it into a different colour entirely.
+What's interesting about this solution is that it outlines the flag text instead of colouring it into a different colour entirely.
 This method also reveals the Easter egg hidden within the grass patch.
-Very unique.

 ![asdiml](images/asdiml.png)